geetanshatrey/geetanshatrey/README.md

 ## Hi there 👋

 - 🔭  I'm currently into Mobile App Development (Java on Android & Swift on iOS).
-- 🌱  I’m currently learning Blockchain Development on Ethereum.
+- 🌱  I’m currently learning Blockchain Development on Ethereum

 ## 🤝 Connect